Workshop: PROTECTING FIRE FIGHTERS

 Researchers involved included:

-Safe Behaviour and Decision Making- Mary Omodei (La Trobe University)
+Safe Behaviour and Decision Making- Mary Omodei and Glenn Elliott (La Trobe University)

 Fire Fighter Health and Safety – Dave Nichols and Brad Aisbett (Deakin University)